-It is also known as “Mid-side” setup, where it has a mid-microphone that point directly to the sound source, and a bi-directional side microphone that points at left and right sides.
+It is also known as the “Mid-side” setup, where it has a mid-microphone that points directly to the sound source, and a bi-directional side microphone that points at the left and right sides.

 c) AB Configuration:

-This AB set-up is the configuration where two omi-directional/cardioid microphones are pointed in left and right to capture the stereo image of audio recordings.
+This AB set-up is the configuration where two omi-directional/cardioid microphones are pointed in the left and right to capture the stereo image of audio recordings